kanchanchy/Hotspot-Analysis-Apache-Sedona-Template/README.md

 ## Requirement

-In this phase, you are required to do spatial hot spot analysis.
-In particular, you need to complete two different hot spot analysis tasks
+In this project, you are required to do spatial hotspot analysis.
+In particular, you need to complete two different hotspot analysis tasks

 ### Hot zone analysis